entropylost/amida/README.md

 - R: Show the raw radiance map (because some environments may not have the background be white).
 - F: Show the bounce lighting.

-The .tiff files can be edited using GIMP - although when exporting, all metadata should be removed.
+The .tiff files can be edited using GIMP or Krita - although when exporting, all metadata should be removed.
 All layers use linear RGB.
 The layers are:

 - `emissive`: The amount of light emitted by pixels.
 Can be set greater than 1.
 - `diffuse`: The diffuse color, used for bouncing.
 Note that diffuse bouncing is completely rotationally-symmetric, so approximately half of the light will be bounced *into* the object.